 I may have a new obsession this summer and it took me by surprise.
-Normally I get excited at the smell of smouldering charcoals and start to anticipate burgers, steaks, chops and other hearty meaty goodness – but this year I grilled my first pizza and there is no going back.
+Normally I get excited at the smell of smouldering charcoals, anticipating burgers, steaks, chops and other hearty meaty goodness.
+But this year, I grilled my first pizza and there is no going back.

-I may love my pizza stone but once I clumsily laid that first dough on the grate my opinion was changed forever.
-Sure, dinner takes a little planning ahead so that you have time to prep your dough and let it rise, but once that’s done, everything comes together very quickly.
-You have to move fast, so have all of your toppings prepped and ready and having a helper on standby is also a great option ass it can be hard to do everything by yourself.
+I may love my pizza stone, but once I clumsily laid that first dough on the grate, my opinion was changed forever.
+Sure, dinner takes a little planning ahead so that you have time to prep your dough and let it rise, but once that's done, everything comes together very quickly.
+You have to move fast, so have all of your toppings prepped and ready.
+Having a helper on standby is also a great option, as it can be hard to do everything by yourself.